AnuragProg/protobuf-from-scratch/Readme.md

 ### Optimization 2

-#### Cause: Multiple huge allocations causing latency spikes due to mallocs, slice resizing & copying of underlying data in newly resized slice
+Cause: Multiple huge allocations causing latency spikes due to mallocs, slice resizing & copying of underlying data in newly resized slice

-#### Fix: Use of single buffer, and enforcing all the subsequent serializers to use it directly to push results to
+Fix: Use of single buffer, and enforcing all the subsequent serializers to use it directly to push the results to

-#### Before Optimization:
+#### Before Optimization (comparison with ```encoding/json```'s Marshal):

 ![Before Optimization](./assets/before-optimization-large-proto-encoding-latency-due-to-multiple-allocations.png)